tracych/ai-pm-case-studies/README.md

 # AI PM Case Studies

-A portfolio of public PM case studies on AI products — written as if I were responsible for the next 18 months of revenue growth on each one.
-Built to demonstrate AI-native PM craft: strategy + measurement + shipping, not just opinions.
+A portfolio of public PM case studies on AI products — written as if I were responsible for the next 18 months of product development.

 ## What each case study contains

-Every case study follows the same 7-section spine — the structure of a real PM strategy doc, not a blog post:
+Every case study follows the same 7-section spine — the structure of a real PM strategy doc:

 1. **Market analysis** — TAM/SAM, competitive segments, where the market is going
 2. **SWOT** — grounded in public evidence, cross-linked to opportunities